 I am a fly, on the wall, of a cafe.
-Not one of these modern, hipster cafes merely selling fancy coffee and cupcakes.
+Not one of these modern, hipster cafes merely selling fancy coffee, cupcakes and macaroons.
 No, a classic British cafe selling English food, run by a Portuguese family upholding traditional values.
 Underneath the cafe name on each of the sign-written windows, is the inscription “Est. 1932”.
-Whenever queried about his family’s historical connection with the premises, as he often is, the proprietor answers with a weary smile that no, it was not his family who’d conceived of the cafe, he’d simply bought the enterprise back in 1988.
+Whenever queried about his family’s historical connection with the premises, as often he is, the proprietor answers with a weary smile that no, it was not his family who’d conceived of the cafe, he’d simply bought the enterprise back in 1988.

 I am a fly.
 Simple, yet not so simple.
 What you humans don’t realise, is that we flies are telepathic.
-While telepathy can work both ways, my thoughts are coming across as the intense hum you hear when I paraglide over your head.
+While telepathy can work both ways, my thoughts are coming across to you as the intense hum heard when I paraglide over your head.
 For me, I understand your language well, and I read your mind.

 What’s more, in an ingenious add-on provided by the natural world, some of us flies can harness the power of thought control.
-In practice and in this particular instance, I have taken temporary administration over one of your species and will succeed in having him write this story, a little later.
-He was sat in the same cafe, alone, where the story starts and ends.
+In practice and in this particular instance, I have taken temporary administration over one of your species and will succeed in having him write this story, a little later on.
+He is sat in the same cafe, alone, where this story starts and ends.

-At the counter, she’d ordered a standard breakfast and then proceeded to make several adjustments, asking for the fried tomato to be omitted, for just half the usual quantity of baked beans and an extra round of toast added.
+At the counter, she’d ordered a standard breakfast and then proceeded to make several adjustments.
+Could the fried tomato to be omitted?
+Perhaps half the usual quantity of baked beans and please may I have an extra round of toast added, she’d asked.
 I followed her back to her table, swirling around gently at shoulder height, riding the undulating changes in airflow caused by her movement.
-She was working through uncertain thoughts about her food order, unable to recall if fried mushrooms were included and wondering if butter would be brought out for the toast, as she hadn’t seen any individual servings on the shelf where the plastic bottles of ketchup, mustard and brown sauce were kept.
+She was working through uncertain thoughts about her food order, unable to recall if fried mushrooms were included and wondering if butter would be brought out for the toast.
+She felt sure she hadn’t seen individually wrapped servings on the shelf where the plastic bottles of ketchup, mustard and brown sauce are kept.

-I’d wished to hang around and learn more about these two, having just established from their conversation that he was actually her case worker.
-But I became distracted by three young Korean women, expressing themselves in their native tongue, complaining to each other about the battered cod and chips they’d ordered for their lunch.
+She joined a table where an older man sat reading a newspaper, a man whose presence I hadn’t previously registered.
+He was older than his companion by a good twenty years and as soon as she sat down, he engaged in an animated conversation with her.
+I wanted to hang around and learn more about these two, having established from their conversation he was her case worker.
+However, I became distracted by three young Korean women, expressing themselves in their native tongue.
+They were complaining to each other about the battered cod and chips they’d ordered for their lunch.
 Safe in the knowledge no one else in the cafe would be likely to understand them, their criticism was unrestrained.
-Mind-reading abilities were not required, just my understanding of the human language.
+Mind-reading abilities were not required, only my understanding of the human language.
 If you can imagine different languages as essentially the same thing, affected only by different dialects, then it’s not as complicated as it sounds.

 Anyway, battered cod served up in a classic British cafe, is a very different kettle of fish to the gimbap the women were familiar with at home.
 The expressions on all three of their faces gave clue to the utter disdain they felt towards the national dish of Great Britain.
 They picked at the fish carcasses on their plates with their forks, examining chunks up close before tentatively placing the food into their mouths.
 “Oh, this is so disgusting!” one said to the others.
 If you’d happened to have been nearby at the time, and heard the rapid oscillation in the buzzing sound I was producing, you may have recognised the laughter of a fly.